-The figure shows the crystal structure of a double helix built from an expanded genetic alphabet of eight hachimoji building blocks, G (green), A (red), C (dark blue), T (yellow), B (aqua) P (blue), S (violet), and Z (orange).
+The image shown, left, illustrates the crystal structure of a double helix built from an expanded genetic alphabet of eight hachimoji building blocks, G (green), A (red), C (dark blue), T (yellow), B (aqua) P (blue), S (violet), and Z (orange).
+This hachimoji DNA forms the basis of Firebird.
 Adopted from Hoshika et al., 2019.

 Reagents in this catalog are sold for research use only.
-Please inquire for IVD use.
+Please inquire for diagnostic or other uses.

-Reversible terminators
+Reversible Terminators